Our business model

 • 1.
 Retention is defined as average maturing fixed contractual retail deposits that remain with the Group on their maturity date.

 • 2.
-OSB broker NPS relates to Kent Reliance brokers and CCFS broker NPS relates to Precise Mortgages brokers.
+OSB broker NPS relates to Kent Reliance brokers and CCFS broker NPS relates to Precise brokers.